|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 Rashid was included in the party to tour South Africa in 2009-10, but had a difficult time on the trip.
 He began amid high hopes that his combination of legspin and promising lower-order batting could cement a permanent role in the side, but his solitary over in the second Twenty20 went for 25, then he bowled three overs for 27 in the second ODI before being left out for a fit-again Graeme Swann.
 When he was released from the one-day party, James Tredwell, the Kent offspinner, remained on stand-by which suggested Rashid had fallen down the pecking order.

+Rashid was at a crossroads.
+But more than 800 Championship runs at 50-plus in 2013 suggested that in his mid-20s not just his batting was maturing, and his bowling became more thoughtful, and dangerous in turn.
 Yorkshire's challenge was to bring his career to fruition, to bring him not just success on the field but a general contentment.
-A career that had begun with so much optimism had reached a crossroads.
+A career that had begun with so much optimism began to reawaken England's interest again - cagily perhaps, with a Lions recall - as Yorkshire won the title in 2014.

 NBC Denis Compton Award 2006, 2007, 2008